taylover-pei/USDAN-PR/README.md

 ```

 ## Citation
-Please cite our paper if the code is helpful to your research.
+Please cite our paper if the code is helpful to your researches.
 ```
 @InProceedings{Jia_2021_PR_USDAN,
     author = {Yunpei Jia and Jie Zhang and Shiguang Shan and Xilin Chen},